Save the Date

 Architects of Change at OLP

 Architects of Change Live is our conversation series with a mission.
 It celebrates individuals who challenge what is, imagine what can be, and move humanity forward.

-The student production team focused on sharing the stories of their school’s two leaders and dynamic duo, Dr. Lauren Lek and Mrs. Jessica Hooper.
+This first conversation was facilitated by Elizabeth Hanczor ‘17 and Marlene Vollbrechthausen Perez ‘17, who interviewed OLP's two leaders and dynamic duo, Dr. Lauren Lek and Mrs. Jessica Hooper.
 In just three years, OLP has seen an increase in STEM-related classes, initiatives and programs, as well as augmentations in the arts and athletics programs.
 Following the same format used by Ms. Shriver, our two students took the audience on a journey into the personal and professional lives of both women.